Local restaurants making meals to feed people in need during COVID-19 pandemic

 NORTHAMPTON, Mass.
-(WWLP) – Feeding the Frontlines, an effort to deliver meals prepared by local restaurants to individuals and families in need of food during the pandemic, launches Tuesday.
+(WWLP) – Feeding the Frontlines, an effort to deliver meals prepared by local restaurants to individuals and families in need of food during the pandemic, launched Tuesday.

 The project will start on Tuesday with 24 meals prepared by Jake’s that will be delivered to Community Food Distribution Project participants living at Florence Heights and the Lumber Yard.
 Additional Northampton restaurants will join in in the coming weeks and meals will be delivered, along with the usual produce and foods, on a rotating basis to all of the 13 locations currently served by the CFDP.